Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 What Are the "Scream" Actors Up to Now?

 Wes Craven's 1996 slasher film Scream is credited with revitalizing the horror genre and has become a beloved slasher cult classic.
-It was considered unique at its time of release for featuring characters aware of real horror films and their many cliche.
+It was considered unique at its time of release for featuring characters who were aware of the many cliches of horror films.
 Let's take a look at what the cast members are up to today.

 Neve Campbell (Sidney Prescott)